Verizon remains the carrier with the most extensive coverage in the lower 48.

 This List is NOT AN ENDORSEMENT

 We do NOT review unlimited data plan resellers or vendors, they change way too often - this listing is in no way an endorsement or vetting for any vendor you see below.
-We do not remove vendors just because they are found to be reselling non-legit plans - that is already assumed.
+We do not remove vendors just because we receive a complaint on them - they are listed simply because they have a website that offers an unlimited data plan.
+Do not assume that just because a vendor is listed here that they are offering a legit plan or are reputable.

 Please do your own continued research and evaluation - signing up with any of these is at your own risk.

 In our experience of tracking this style of plans for over a decade - most plans will work.. until they don't.

 We have absolutely no affiliation with any reseller, none pay for their listing and we do not participate in kickbacks for sign-ups.

 Vendors that are confirmed to be selling plans on Verizon's network: